scuzzydude/asimov/asimov.md

 Where did that value stem from?
 It was the appreciation of genius that was valuable.
 If you could quantify that appreciation, it could be a measure of intrinsic value.
 Then I realized that if you appreciate something, you would likely be willing to be responsible for it.
 If it really meant a lot to you, you would be willing to be responsible and accountable for it.
 Accountability was key.
 Our financial system is built around limited liability.
 This directly leads to limited accountability in politics and social matters.

 I am aware this isn't the normal delivery method for a crypto currency proposal.
 There was another genius in my youth that inspired me with this truth: If you're going to write something, write it your way.
-And if you can write about value, while dropping smack at the Dodgers, Yankees, Knicks, Jazz and the dream thieving Canadians, why the hell wouldn't you?
+And if you can write about value, while dropping smack on the Dodgers, Yankees, Knicks, Jazz and the dream thieving Canadians, why the hell wouldn't you?

 While this system works with physical artwork, I'd be a hypocrite to say a system based on artwork would be valuable to me.
 The congruency between what is valuable to me and what is valuable as artwork is genius and vanity.

 What we value says something about who we are.
 That's why we proudly wear our colors.
 There is a [whole science Some of buy merchandize, not for function, but for style.
 The whole Other's of us are more practical and do our upscale clothes shopping at Costco.
-Some of those same fools have James]{.mark} Harden's headphones, and backpacks, lunch boxes, and posters and shoes[^51] and are waiting for just the right occasion to burn said artifacts in effigy.
+Some of those same fools have James]{.mark} Harden's headphones, and backpacks, lunch boxes, and posters and shoes[^50] and are waiting for just the right occasion to burn said artifacts in effigy.

 ....early drafts psudonoymous like Satoshi..... but I realized how absurdly hyporetcial that would be.
 And it was why this couldn't just be about fine arts (I didn't value).

 Now in reality, I never was any kind of real legitate superfan.
 My family knows how much it meant to me and that is enough.
-Even before the Canadians[^52] stole Olajuwon, I only went to a few games in person.
+Even before the Canadians[^51] stole Olajuwon, I only went to a few games in person.
 The main reason, of course, is I couldn't afford to go in the championship years, and even after I had a bit more money, it was better just to watch *The Dream* on the TV.
 Maybe I dreamed of season tickets but probably not.
 Regardless, I wasn't going to be wearing a funny hat or facepaint or a fake beard, I just be chillin and enjoying the games.
 I didn't even imagine road games, except, you know, if I could fly my own private jet, then well, each game would be an adventure.

-You do have to admire those kind of superfans, and I know from personal experience exactly how much value Daryl Morey with a single tweet.
+You do have to admire those kind of superfans, and I know from personal experience exactly how much value Daryl Morey destroyed with a single tweet.

 One of the benefits of being a Houstonian living in Colorado was getting to see the Rocket's on the road in Denver.
 After 2013, Yao was gone, and Morey had pulled off the "trade of the decade" and acquired James Harden from OKC, and boy was that fun to watch.
 So we started going to games, a few in Houston but it was much more affordable once we lived in Colorado.
 And boy, was that fun.
 I think because we'd seen a couple of games in Houston, there were like five games in a row where we saw the Rockets pound Denver.